Skip to navigation Skip to content

 Check the information from the Immigration Datalink + Read more ...

-Go to the Immigration Enquiry (RSIMME) screen to activate the datalink and obtain available details directly from the Department of Home Affairs.
+Go to the Immigration Enquiry (RSIMME) screen to activate or refresh the Immigration Datalink and obtain available details directly from the Department of Home Affairs.

 Go to the Legal Residence Details (RSLEG) screen.
 If the customer has immigration information from 1 September 1994, this screen provides information about the customer's legal residence status.
 For example, citizenship including date of grant, visa subclasses and NZ residence status.